-There are a number of things that should be taken into consideration when choosing a new EPOS system for your Coffee Shop, all of which can bring tremendous value by saving time & money.
+There are a number of things that should be taken into consideration when choosing a new EPOS system for your Coffee Shop, all of which can bring tremendous value by saving time and money.
 Let’s take a look at what to expect in a cafe POS system, and our top system picks:

 Our top Cafe EPOS System Picks